jet/propulsion/DOCUMENTATION.md

 # Background reading

-In general, the primary background information is covered in the [Background Reading section of Equinox's Documentation](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#background-reading).
+Core background information is covered in the [Background Reading section of Equinox's Documentation](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#background-reading).
+The following additional materials are particularly relevant as one broadens out into looking at projections and notifications or publishing beyond the individual stream level:

 - _Enterprise Integration Patterns, Hohpe/Woolf, 2004_: Timeless patterns compendium on messaging, routing, integration and more.
-It's naturally missing some aspects regarding serverlessness, streaming and the like.
+It's naturally missing some relevant aspects regarding serverless, streaming and the like.
 - _Designing Data Intensive Applications, Kleppmann, 2015_: Timeless book on infrastructure and asynchrony in distributed systems, and much more.
 Arguably should be on the Equinox Background reading list also.
 - [Projections Explained- DDD Europe 2020](https://www.youtube.com/watch?v=b2kSlDcAcps) 1h intermediate level backgrounder talk on projection systems by [@yreynhout](https://github.com/yreynhout)
 - [Events, Workflows, Sagas?
-Keep Your Event-driven Architecture Sane - Lutz Huehnken](https://www.youtube.com/watch?v=Uv1GOrZWpBM): Good talk orienting one re high level patterns of managing workflows in an event driven context
+Keep Your Event-driven Architecture Sane - Lutz Huehnken](https://www.youtube.com/watch?v=Uv1GOrZWpBM): Good backgrounder talk re high level patterns of managing workflows in an event driven context

 - **Your link here** - Please add notable materials that helped you on your journey here via PRs!